OWASP/ASVS/5.0/en/0x11-V2-Authentication.md

 Authenticators are passwords, soft tokens, hardware tokens, and biometric devices.
 The lifecycle of authenticators is critical to the security of an application - if anyone can self-register an account with no evidence of identity, there can be little trust in the identity assertion.
 For social media sites like Reddit, that's perfectly okay.
 For banking systems, a greater focus on the registration and issuance of credentials and devices is critical to the security of the application.

 Note: Passwords are not to have a maximum lifetime or be subject to password rotation.
 Passwords should be checked for being breached, not regularly replaced.
+System administrators should not be able to change other user's passwords, but only be able to initiate the password reset process for other users and nothing else regarding other user's password management.

 | # | Description | L1 | L2 | L3 | CWE | [NIST &sect;](https://pages.nist.gov/800-63-3/sp800-63b.html) |
 | :---: | :--- | :---: | :---: | :---: | :---: | :---: |